 Upper Campus Residence Halls

-Centennial Hall not only houses classrooms but administrative offices for education studies, English, languages and special education.
+Centennial Hall not only houses classrooms but administrative offices for education for equity and justice, English, languages and special education and inclusive practices.
 Services for Students with Disabilities and the Office of Multicultural Affairs are located here as well as the new Student Success Center (providing writing, math and other academic support).
 Hungry?
 Not only can you feed your brain with knowledge but your stomach as well at Einstein Bros.
 Bagels.

-FUN FACT: The Lantern, located on the second floor, offers an amazing view of campus!
+FUN FACT: The Lantern, located on the third floor, offers an amazing view of campus!
 This is a great spot to look over the Chippewa River.

 Haas Fine Arts Center